sharebears/pulsar/docs/source/code/style.rst

             'Authorization': f'Token a-long-token',
         })

     good_function_call(a_long_variable_name, a_kwarg={
         'active': True,
         'email': 'bright@puls.ar',
         'enabled': 'most-definitely',
         }, final_kwarg=True)

-    # Function calls split over two lines do not need the
-    # closing bracket to be on a new line.
-    a_long_function_name(
-         'You have permission to do things with this codebase.')

 * Use kwargs to reduce argument confusion.